NeXt-UI/next-tutorials/tutorials/tutorial-001.md

 # Tutorial #1
 Hi!
-Welcome to NeXt tutorials: we are here to let you understand NeXt UI and make you write your code as soon as possible.
+Welcome to NeXt tutorials: we are here to let you understand NeXt UI and help you start writing your code as soon as possible.

 We highly recommend using NeXt UI with [AngularJS](http://angularjs.org).